 - caution should be exercised before loading and stressing an anastomosed rectum

-Right before the exam takes place, opacification of the vagina and, in some institutions, the small bowel should be performed if the patient is female.
-This is done to watch the movement of these structures in relation to the rectum during defecation.
-Men only typically require opacification of the rectum.
+Further optional steps are opacification of the vagina and small bowel, to identify movement of these structures in relation to the rectum during defecation.
+Men require only opacification of the rectum.

 - amount of contrast varies between institutions, but 5 mL is used at some